-An unfurnished apartment (size dependent on availability) will be reserved for each admitted applicant in campus housing and will be made available for up to five consecutive years or for the duration of the student’s Ph.D. program, whichever comes first.
+An unfurnished apartment (size dependent on availability) will be reserved for each admitted applicant in campus housing and will be made available for up to five consecutive years or for the duration of the student’s PhD program, whichever comes first.
 Single students may choose instead to live in one of the residence halls.
 In either case, the housing is heavily subsidized and thus represents a substantial enhancement of the overall admissions package.

-Please refer to the Princeton Theological Seminary website for specific information on housing.
+Princeton Theological Seminary offers generous support for PhD students.
 Each admitted applicant will receive at minimum (a) a Merit Tuition Scholarship and (b) either a Princeton Doctoral Fellowship or the George S. Green Fellowship for a period of up to five consecutive years of full-time study.
 Two Trustees Merit Scholarships are awarded annually to applicants whose applications are judged to be of a superior quality.
 One Peter Paris Fellowship, valued at $5,000 above the current doctoral stipend, is awarded annually to a student who is a descendant of slaves or from an underrepresented group.

 - Merit Tuition Scholarship: This scholarship covers the annual cost of tuition, which in 2019–20 is $18,000, and is annually credited to the student’s account on his or her behalf.

 - The Princeton Doctoral Fellowship: The Princeton Doctoral Fellowship is awarded for up to five years (ten semesters) of study in the PhD program.
 Beginning with the entering class of 2019–2020, it provides an annual stipend of $25,000 and is offered to aid students in pursuing their doctoral education with the requirement that they serve as a Teaching Assistant for one master’s level course per year for each year of funding support (with no additional remuneration).